kelma01/url_shortener/README.md

 4. Install PostgreSQL to manage DB relations with `sudo apt install postgresql` and create your user in there with the name of database you will use.
 With `sudo -u postgres psql`, enter the PostgreSQL terminal and `\c url_shortener` to use the db.
 Do not forget to change DB configuration files in code.
 5. Install Redis with `sudo apt install redis-tools` and `sudo apt install redis-server`.
 Then start with `sudo systemctl start redis-server`.
 After that with `redis-cli`, the redis terminal can be used.
 6. With `go run cmd/server/main.go` you can run the project in your localhost.
 Host is served on `localhost:8080`.
+7. Dockerized.
+Run `./start_docker`.
+To access redis client terminal in dockerized project, run `redis-cli -h <ip of your docker machine> -p 6380`.
+To see docker machine ip, `docker network inspect bridge`.

 Kısayollar: